-Recent trends in eulachon abundance also follow the SOI, which describes El Niño and La Niña events.
+Recent trends in eulachon abundance also follow the Southern Oscillation Index (SOI), which describes El Niño and La Niña events.
 Generally speaking, El Niño events are unfavorable for ocean phase eulachon, while La Niña events are cooler and therefore more favorable.
-Such favorable conditions are indicated in the recent three-year running averages of the Standardized SOI (Figure 3).
+The development of unfavorable conditions for eulachon are indicated by the declining trend for the three-year running averages of the Standardized SOI (Figure 3).
+As of November 30, 2015, the National Oceanic and Atmospheric Administration Climate Prediction Center stated that El Niño conditions will likely peak in the Northern Hemisphere winter 2015-16 and subside to neutral conditions during the late spring or early summer of 2016.